PhilippSpiess/Artificial_Intelligence_EPFL/README.md

 # AI/ML

-AI projects I have been working on during my Master's at EPFL
+AI projects I have been working on during my Master's at EPFL.

 ## Artificial Neural Networks